samihaija/mixhop/README.md

 ## To be completed!

-This code provides the complete MixHop Graph Conv Layer and Architecture, however, it is still missing (1) Cora + Citeseer run scripts and (2) The two-phase training.
+This code provides the complete MixHop Graph Conv Layer and Architecture, however, it is still missing the Group-lasso regularization.
 Reason for delay: Our original code is _researchy_ i.e. not pleasant to read [you know how it goes: you try a bunch of things, until something works, without removing the things that did not work, producing one huge file].